Dean: Shireen Pavri

-Master's degree programs are offered in three departments within the College.
-General procedures, policies, requirements, and applications for the master's degrees are available from the Graduate Studies Office, ED1-7 (www.ced.csulb.edu/graduate), and are listed following each option in the appropriate section of the catalog.
-In order to pursue a master's degree, students must submit applications to both the University and the program.
+Master’s degree programs are offered in three departments within the College.
+General procedures, policies, requirements, and applications for the master’s degrees are available from the Graduate Studies Office, EED-7 (www.csulb.edu/ced/graduate), and are listed following each option in the appropriate section of the catalog.
+In order to pursue a master’s degree, students must submit applications to both the University and the program.

-The Advanced Studies in Education and Counseling Department offers a Master of Science degree in Counseling, with Options in Marriage and Family Therapy, and School Counseling, and a Master of Science degree in Special Education.
+The Advanced Studies in Education and Counseling Department offers a Master of Science degree in Counseling, with an Option in School Counseling, a Master of Science degree in Counseling Psychology and a Master of Science degree in Special Education.
 The Master of Arts in Education degree is offered with Options in Educational Psychology, Educational Technology and Media Leadership, and Social and Cultural Analysis of Education.
 The ASEC department also offers the Educational Specialist degree and the PPS credential in School Psychology.

 The Teacher Education Department offers five options in the Master of Arts in Education: Curriculum and Instruction (Elementary Education), Curriculum and Instruction (Secondary Education), Dual Language Development, Early Childhood Education and Mathematics Education.

-The Educational Leadership Department offers a Master of Arts in Education degree in Education Administration and a Master of Science in Counseling degree in Student Development in Higher Education.
+The Educational Leadership Department offers a Master of Arts degree in Education Administration and a Master of Science in Counseling degree in Student Development in Higher Education.

-To be considered for admission to a master's degree program, students must submit a program application, test scores (if applicable), and any additional program requirements to the Graduate Studies office in the College of Education.
+To be considered for admission to a master’s degree program, students must submit a program application, test scores (if applicable), and any additional program requirements to the Graduate Studies office in the College of Education.
 Program applications vary; please check the individual program for additional requirements.
-Program applications may be obtained from the Graduate Studies office (ED1-7; 562/985-8476; www.ced.csulb.edu/graduate).
+Program applications may be obtained from the Graduate Studies office (EED-7; 562/985-8476; www.csulb.edu/ced/graduate).
 Please note: Not all programs admit students for the spring semester.
-For additional program information and contact numbers for advisors, visit the College of Education website at www.ced.csulb.edu and navigate to the appropriate program.
+For additional program information and contact numbers for advisors, visit the College of Education website at www.csulb.edu/ced and navigate to the appropriate program.